HPQCI/HPQCI.github.io/index.md

 Authors are invited to submit papers of the following types and lengths, in the ACM sigconf format style:

-*	Regular papers (maximum 10 pages, references excluded), 10 minute talks including questions
+*	Regular papers (maximum 10 pages, references excluded), 10 minutes talks including questions
-*	Short papers (maximum 4 pages, excluded references), 5 minute talks including questions
+*	Short papers (maximum 4 pages, excluded references), 5 minutes talks including questions

 Submissions will be received via HotCRP: